 “Global understanding of the gravity of changes occurring in the North Atlantic and Arctic regions and their abrupt impacts on the world’s environment and economies will require dialogue, cooperation and that stories be told—from the source.

-Dana Eidsness, Director MENADO and chairman of the advisory board of the Jewels of the North Atlantic & Arctic, JoNAA
+Dana Eidsness, Director MENADO and chairman of the advisory board of the Journal of the North Atlantic & Arctic, JONAA

 “I’m honoured to be included on this board, and hope I will be able to link top Scottish expertise with interested parties based in our North Atlantic neighbourhood.